yifeiz-bu/Amcon-The-Healthy-Edge-Group-Makreting-Analysis/README.md

 Taking the popular Spring Glass Water as an example:
 Discount Impact: Larger discounts directly correlated with higher product demand, emphasizing price sensitivity among consumers.

+**Recommendations**

+Optimize Product Promotion Based on Seasonality:

+Focus marketing campaigns and promotional efforts in March and August, as these months consistently show the highest sales volume across all years.
+Consider introducing limited-time offers or bundled discounts during these peak months to further capitalize on seasonal demand.

+Enhance Loyalty Program Offerings:

+Given that loyalty customers spend more and purchase higher-priced products, enhance loyalty program incentives to drive retention and engagement.
+Provide exclusive discounts or early access to premium products like Spring Glass Water to encourage additional purchases.

+Price Sensitivity Strategy:

+For highly popular items such as Spring Glass Water, implement tiered discount strategies to maximize demand while maintaining profitability.
+Experiment with personalized pricing or discounts for different customer segments (e.g., loyalty vs. guest customers).

+Expand the Packaged Water Subcategory:

+Invest in promoting Spring Water and Alkaline Ionized Water, as these subcategories consistently outperform others.
+Consider diversifying product offerings in the Packaged Water category, targeting different consumer preferences, such as eco-friendly or luxury packaging options.
+Develop Targeted Guest Customer Promotions

+Guest customers tend to purchase fewer and lower-priced products.
+Launch campaigns aimed at converting guest customers into loyalty members through first-purchase discounts or special incentives.

+Monitor Demand During Discount Events:

+Since larger discounts lead to increased demand, carefully monitor inventory levels for popular items like Spring Glass Water during discount events to avoid stockouts and maintain customer satisfaction.

+Capitalize on Post-Pandemic Trends:

+Given the higher average order value observed in 2022 during the pandemic, investigate lingering consumer preferences for premium or health-focused products and adjust product positioning accordingly.

+Leverage Data for Forecasting:

+Use historical data to forecast monthly demand patterns and improve supply chain planning, especially for high-demand items in the Water category.
+Employ machine learning models to predict demand fluctuations and optimize inventory allocation.

+Strengthen Product Marketing by Subcategories:

+Promote The Healthy Edge Purified Water more heavily to guest customers in years where it dominates sales.
+For loyalty customers, tailor messaging around Spring Glass Water and its premium attributes.

+Increase Awareness of Premium Products:

+Position premium products, like Spring Glass Water, as aspirational choices through targeted digital marketing campaigns, emphasizing their quality and unique features.